 The Catalan Pyrenees from the summits to the sea

 From the sandy beaches and coastal towns of Costa Brava to the snowy forests and towering peaks of Val d’Aran, Greentraveller’s bloggers Richard Hammond and Holly Rooke travelled with photographer Chris Willan through the wonderfully diverse landscapes of northern Catalonia into the Pyrenees.
 The trip was featured on Twitter and Instagram using the hashtags #CatalunyaExperience #Visitpirineus.
-Below are some of the highlights of the trip, including a short film we produced.
+Below are some of the highlights of the trip.

 Proclaimed by Dali to be “the most beautiful town in the world”, nowadays Cadaqués is a popular seaside bolthole for wealthy Barcelonians.
 But while holiday homes here go for a pricey sum, the town still retains its age-old charm with narrow, cobbled steep streets, white and blue buildings, and a wonderful sweeping waterfront.